2019-10-22

 Known Problems:

 Some sites, especially those that show the "top 100 celebrity before and after photos" will be blocked.
-Reason: These are trolling sites, with obtrusive ads and with possible fly-by installs.
-These sites were deemed dangerous, and were blocked by the Pi-hole community.
+Reason: These are trolling sites, with obtrusive ads and with possible fly-by virus installs -- my good friend just got hammered by one of these.
+If he had a Pi running, he would be safe.
+In any case, these sites were deemed dangerous, and were blocked by the Pi-hole community.
 Trust their decision.

--Update: I installed a new wireless router the other day, and while I was fiddling with it, the Pi was offline and I temporarily pointed DNS to Google.
-My spouse complained.
+-Update: Recently I installed a new wireless router, and while I was fiddling, the Pi was offline.
+During this time, I told the router to send all DNS traffic to Google's 8.8.8.8 address.
+The spouse bitterly complained.
 Webpages were unusable because of the ads.
-She said, "get the Pi back online!
-This is horrible."
+She said, "get the Pi back online!"

-To test if the Pi is causing a problem, use the admin screens to temporarily disable the Pi-hole (see left-nav, Disable).
-Re-test the site or page in question (see side-illustration, directly above).
-If the pi is temporarily disabled and the site still malfunctions, then the Pi is innocent.
+To test if the Pi is causing a problem, use the admin screens to temporarily disable the Pi-hole (see left-nav, "Disable").
+Ctrl-F5 to flush cache, then re-test the site or page in question.
+The Pi is innocent if the site still malfunctions and this might be a browser or server problem.
 The Pi does not interfere with non-blocked sites

-View pi-hole logs to see which sites were blocked and which were allowed.
-If the pi-hole inappropriately blocked a site, use the logs to find the address, then add that site to the pi-hole's white-list.
+View PiHole logs to see which sites were blocked and which were allowed.
+If the Pi-Hole inappropriately blocked a site, use the logs to find the address, then add that site to the allowed white-list.

 Updating Pi-Hole Software